BD4vid777/Cycling_API/README.md

 ### Contributing

 - For new ENDPOINTS requests please [add comments here](https://github.com/BD4vid777/Cycling_API/issues/1).
-- And for any bug or feature requests, [Submit a issue here](https://github.com/BD4vid777/Cycling_API/issues).
+- And for any bug or issues - [Submit it here](https://github.com/BD4vid777/Cycling_API/issues).

 Also please see the [open issues](https://github.com/BD4vid777/Cycling_API/issues/1) for a list of proposed features before submitting one.